sustrik/crypto-for-kids/README.md

 Rendered version of the text: <https://sustrik.github.io/crypto-for-kids/>

-If you want to participate in writing the book, please drop me a note at `sustrik@250bpm.com` or simply open a pull request.
+If you want to participate in writing this book, please drop me a note at `sustrik@250bpm.com` or simply open a pull request.

 **All the text is licensed under Creative Commons Attribution 4.0 International Public License.**